Where Bulk Wine, Bulk Spirits, Private Label Suppliers and Contract Bottlers Gather.

-The event is open for global bulk wine producers, negociants, brokers, contract bottlers, importers and distributors looking to enter the fast-growing Chinese wine market.
-By becoming an exhibitor at this first event of its kind in China, you will be able to meet directly with Chinese buyers looking to expand imports of foreign wine.
+The event was open for global bulk wine producers, negociants, brokers, contract bottlers, importers and distributors looking to enter the fast-growing Chinese wine market.
+By becoming an exhibitor at this first event of its kind in China, they were able to meet directly with Chinese buyers looking to expand imports of foreign wine.

-At the same time, you will be able to explore the many new offerings from the Chinese wine market, including vineyards that specialize in Cabernet Sauvignon, Merlot and Cabernet Gernischt for the global bulk wine market.
+At the same time, they were able to explore the many new offerings from the Chinese wine market, including vineyards that specialize in Cabernet Sauvignon, Merlot and Cabernet Gernischt for the global bulk wine market.
+2020 Exhibitor Registrations Are Open.

-The two-day IBWSS China event in November 2019 will feature two major components – a lively exhibition trade show floor where 80+ exhibitors will be able to meet directly with potential buyers in China’s vibrant wine capital.
-There will be plenty of time for networking, making contacts, and face-to-face interactions with Chinese buyers.
-This is really a unique opportunity to expand into the all-important Chinese wine market.
+The two-day IBWSS China event held on 5-6 November 2019 featured two major components – a lively exhibition trade show floor where 30+ exhibitors were able to meet directly with potential buyers in China’s vibrant wine capital.
+There was plenty of time for networking, making contacts, and face-to-face interactions with Chinese buyers.
+This was really a unique opportunity to expand into the all-important Chinese wine market.

-IBWSS China event will feature an all-star lineup of top wine industry experts and insiders, who will share their insights and advice on how to succeed within the global bulk wine and spirits industry.
+IBWSS China event featured an all-star lineup of top wine industry experts and insiders, who shared their insights and advice on how to succeed within the global bulk wine and spirits industry.

-For example, you will learn how Chinese wine drinkers differ from those in other wine markets (especially those of North America and Western Europe), how the Chinese regulatory environment impacts the success of any bulk wine program, and different ways that bulk wine producers are ramping up their China strategies.
+For example, attendees learnt how Chinese wine drinkers differ from those in other wine markets (especially those of North America and Western Europe), how the Chinese regulatory environment impacts the success of any bulk wine program, and different ways that bulk wine producers are ramping up their China strategies.

-To make this event as interactive as possible, Beverage Trade Network is planning a list of speakers who can present their own experiences and insights in lively, TEDx-style talks.
-If you’ve been looking for an opportunity to become part of the fast-growing private label wine and spirits trend, IBWSS China is the place to be in November 2019.
+To make this event as interactive as possible, Beverage Trade Network planned a list of speakers who can present their own experiences and insights in lively, TEDx-style talks.

 China is the next big thing in wine.
 As a wine producer, China now ranks No. 7 in the world.
 There are now 450 wineries scattered across China, six major wine producing regions (Hebei, Ningxia, Shandong, Shanxi, Xinjiang and Yunnan) in the nation, and fast-growing consumer demand for new wines.
 Already, China ranks as one of the most important new export markets for wine, with Chinese consumers showing a particular preference for red international wine varieties.